MicrosoftDocs/azure-docs/articles/active-directory/roles/admin-units-assign-roles.md

 ## Prerequisites

-- Azure AD Premium P1 license for each administrative unit administrator
+- Azure AD Premium P1 or P2 license for each administrative unit administrator
 - Azure AD Free licenses for administrative unit members
 - Privileged Role Administrator or Global Administrator
 - AzureAD module when using PowerShell